doromoyu/TeleTron/teletron_op/README.md

 ```
 cd teletron_op && bash install.sh
 ```
 # Usage
-Activate fused kernels with environment variables.
-- Enable fused kernels with `export FUSED_KERNELS=1`
+- Enable cuda fused kernels with `export FUSED_KERNELS=1`

-# Detail
+# Operator List

-## Fused AdaLayerNorm Function
+## Fused AdaLayerNorm

-Currently only supports the last dimension size of the input tensor to be 3072
+Currently it only supports the last dimension size of the input tensor to be 3072
 ```python
 class AdaLNModelFunction(Function):
     """